cloudmesh/technologies/chapters/tech/openid.md

 password for all the websites.
 The login credentials used are of the existing account.
-The password is known only to the identity provider and nobody else which relieves the users' concern about identity being known to an insecure website. [@ope1] It provides a mechanism that makes the users control the information that can be shared among multiple websites.
+The password is known only to the identity provider and nobody else which relieves the users' concern about identity being known to an insecure website [@www-openid].
+It provides a mechanism that makes the users control the information that can be shared among multiple websites.
 OpenID is being adopted all over the web.
-Most of the leading organizations including Microsoft, Facebook, Google, etc. are accepting the OpenIDs [@ope2].
+Most of the leading organizations including Microsoft, Facebook, Google, etc. are accepting the OpenIDs [@www-openid-wiki].
 It is an open source and not owned by anyone.
 Anyone can use OpenID or be an OpenID provider and there is no need for an individual to be approved.